 While Peter is in college, I widened my search with Hongkong as my first stop over.
 I searched for jewelries to sell, I stayed with 2 other friends for two months.
 As we explored HongKong, we became like natives.
 I had fun as I enjoyed the rest of the East, Indonesia, Malaysia, Thailand.
 After Juaning died, I decided to stay in New York.
 In the land of milk and honey, I have nothing but me, as Irene, and my God.
 Still, money came easy in dollars.
 I did

 I will complete my journey and land a perfect homerun.
 I may be late in proving that the world is round, but I made a trip twice, isn’t that proof enough that it is?
-From the thousand islands of the Philippines to miles across mountains and seas, God made us a wonderful world! ~ MDS
+From the thousand islands of the Philippines to miles across mountains and seas, God made us a wonderful world!

 The Taste of Mannah

 I lived each day with Gods’ words.
 I prayed to Him as a Father who is always there.
 I asked Him always for blessing and guidance.
 I am amazed as He answers my prayers.
 One day, a friend asked me to accompany her daughter for a job interview.
 I thought that it will also be good if I get a job.
 I prayed to God that the boss will find me “beautiful” so I can have a job as well.
 I needed some money.
 Mrs. Lopez, the owner of the business, saw me and instantly liked me.
 She asked me if I want a job, too.
-She asked her lawyer to give me an application and helped me fill the papers.
+She asked her lawyer to give me an application form and helped me fill the papers.
 Then I got in and they taught me how to manage a payroll for around 500 people.
 I loved the job and stayed for a year before I got an interest on becoming an entrepreneur myself.
 By the way, Mrs. Lopez called me “beautiful”.
 Could it be that she heard God’s whispers for me?

 Shaping My Destiny: Taking Risks

 My usual life went on, but God’s words are ringing loud and clear that God is indeed with me.
 One teaching, that I learned from Iglesia is how to live financially stable through entrepreneurship.
-Living singly with just faith in God made me strong and bold to make my way to financial freedom.
+Living singly with nothing but faith in God made me strong and bold to make my way to financial freedom.
 I pawned the ring from my mother’s heirloom for a good sum, three thousand pesos at that time.
-It is a beautiful ring with a big black diamond, so precious that the old man who pawned it will no longer give it back to me and ultimately claim to own it.
+It was a beautiful ring with a big black diamond, so precious that the old man who pawned it will no longer give it back to me and ultimately claim to own it.
 I started my textile business in Divisoria with this money.
 I rented a stall and brought remnants to sell.
 It was a good start as every fabric I have was sold to consumers from Mindanao by the Muslims.

 Later, as I learned more about the textile business, I became more aggressive.
 I needed more capital, so I borrowed against the house that my husband bought for me for 12 thousand pesos.
 That gave me more leverage for a bigger textile business.
 I got a partner and we bought bigger shipments.
 My partner chose the beautiful textiles and design, while he gave me what he does not want.
 To his surprise, I sold my share without difficulty.
-I always sold out.
+I always sold out and started doing wholesale.
 I made more that I was able to get my house back.
 The money was good and was able to buy a car, my first.
 What I learned from Iglesia was that I need to be always hands-on and watchful in the business.
 True to this, while I need to be off on Wednesdays to attend church “samba”, my trusted person is already able to steal a good sum to buy her own house and car.

-4 This Land is Mine!
+This Land is Mine!

 I do not know what happened, I just found myself looking for Dr. Jose P, Leviste, a rural doctor.
 I told him, “I want to buy his land, but I have no money.”
 And further told him, “but the bank has money”.
 And very surprised, because I am so young, he asked me, “What will you do with the land?”
 I showed him my plan for a poultry farm.
 Surprised again, he asked me” Where did you learn about poultry?
 “And I told him, “from Donya Trining, your sister”.
 He asked me if there is anybody who will help me with the loan, I told him “Yes!”
 In a blink of an eye, he called the lawyer to sign the papers including the title to the land that will soon become mine and home to Irene Lumbrera Farms.